 I first set foot in a Whole Foods Market in 1999 in Southern California.
 Hailing from Western Pennsylvania where the small local co-op was the only option for health seekers, I couldn’t believe my eyes as I strolled through the store’s massive offerings.
 But while I could hardly believe my eyes, I also knew the time had come–that we all know in our hearts that we can do better, and that we can direct our food system toward a more values-oriented way, both for our people and our planet.

-She went on to spend well over a decade as a broker and sales and marketing manager building some of the biggest organic and natural household name brands including: Clif Bar, Yogi Tea, Peace Cereal, Guayaki, Boca Burgers, Tofurky, Traditional Medicinals, Earth Friendly, Organic Valley, Sunfood and Sambazon.
+It became clear to me that working for a better food system was my calling.
+I spent more than a decade as a sales and marketing manager at a leading natural foods brokerage team working with some of the biggest organic and natural household name brands including: Clif Bar, Yogi Tea, Peace Cereal, Guayaki, Boca Burgers, Tofurky, Traditional Medicinals, Earth Friendly, Ecco Bella, Organic Valley, Sunfood Nutrition, and Sambazon.

 These days as a freelance journalist and marketing specialist primarily focused on the organic and natural industries, I am happily bridging my love for changing the food system with my lifelong passion for writing and connecting people in their shared values.

 My writing regularly appears on Organic Authority, EcoSalon, SheKnows, Eat Drink Better, and E-ecosphere.
 And you can also find me behind the scenes developing unique online marketing campaigns and building social communities for emergent brands in the natural space.